-The potential social and environmental impacts associated with the proposed subproject are expected to be minor and insignificant, mostly temporary, site specific and manageable during both operation phases.
-Health safety of technicians and workers can mostly be minimized through the ESCOP, which combines ECOP (equivalent to site specific EMP and Social Management Plan as well as mitigation measure proposed in this report, which should form part of the construction contractor contract.
+The potential social and environmental impacts associated with the proposed subproject are expected to be minor and insignificant, mostly temporary, site specific and manageable during both construction and operation phases.
+The construction impacts can mostly be minimized through the ESCOP, which combines ECOP (equivalent to site specific EMP and Social Management Plan as well as mitigation measure proposed in this report, which should form part of the construction contractor contract.
 Key provisions of ESCOP will be included in bidding documents and contract to be complied with by the contractor and supervised by the field inspection engineer and E&S consultants to minimize and address such impacts anticipated from the subproject implementation.